PhoenixYork166/Cybersecurity-research/README.md

 # 1. Kali Linux
 ## https://www.kali.org/
 ![Kali Linux](https://www.kali.org/images/notebook-kali-2022.1.jpg)
-## There's NO boundaries between Networking & Development :D
+## There're NO boundaries between Networking & Development :D
 ## We're gonnna be good at both ;)
 ##
 # If you have a Networking background